City Colleges of Chicago - Olive-Harvey College Data & Information Overview

 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Olive-Harvey College, approximately 2% of students took out student loans averaging $3,728 a year.
 That adds up to $14,912 over four years for those students.

-The student loan default rate at Olive-Harvey College is 19.1%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Olive-Harvey College is 12.4%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Olive-Harvey College Graduates Make?students who graduate with a bachelor's degree from Olive-Harvey College make about $22,800 a year during their first few years of employment after graduation.
-This is about 43% less that the average pay for college graduates overall.
+How Much Money Do Olive-Harvey College Graduates Make?students who graduate from Olive-Harvey College with a bachelor's degree go on to jobs where they make an average salary of $27,783 in their early years.
+This is about 35% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of City Colleges of Chicago - Olive-Harvey College